Jarvis Hunt: Family life

 Hunt was the son of attorney, farmer and photography pioneer Colonel Leavitt Hunt and his wife, Katherine (Jarvis) Hunt.
-His uncles were New York City architect Richard Morris Hunt and Boston painter William Morris Hunt, and his grandfather was U.S. congressman Jonathan Hunt.
+His uncles were New York City architect Richard Morris Hunt and Boston painter William Morris Hunt, and his grandfathers were U.S. congressman Jonathan Hunt and diplomat William Jarvis.

 Hunt and his wife, the former M. Louise Coleman, had two children: Louisa Hunt McMurtry and Jarvis Hunt Jr. Jarvis Hunt and his wife later divorced, and he was awarded custody of his two children.